skiwithpete/alarmpi/README.md

 [Play on SoundCloud](https://soundcloud.com/lajanki/pialarm_sample)

 This is a fork of skiwithpete's alarmpi project: https://github.com/skiwithpete/alarmpi.
-After seeing it on [YouTube](https://youtu.be/julETnOLkaU), I thought it was awsome and knew I wanted to use it to replace my old night table clock radio.
+After seeing it on [YouTube](https://youtu.be/julETnOLkaU), I thought it was neat and knew I wanted to use it to replace my old night table clock radio.

 ### Main Features